Luca96/carla-driving-rl-agent/README.md

 Software:
 - Python 3.7
 - CARLA 0.9.9
-- Libraries: install from `requirements.txt`
+- Libraries: install from `requirements.txt`, and make sure to clone the repo **recursively**.

-Hardware (recommended):
+Hardware (minimum):
 - CPU: at least quad or octa core.
-- GPU: dedicated, mid-range or high-end.
+- GPU: dedicated, with as much memory as possible.
 - RAM: at least 16 or 32 Gb.

+---

 ## Installation